Multi-Subject Test For New York State Teacher Certification Exam

 3.3 Instruction in Speaking and Listening

-1. NYSLS grade-specific standards in speaking and listening for Grade 1–Grade 6 and the relationship of these standards to the development of college and career readiness in speaking and listening skills by the
+1. NYSLS grade-specific standards in speaking and listening for Grade 1–Grade 6 and the relationship of these standards to the development of college and career readiness in speaking and listening skills by the end of grade 12.

-2. Providing children with opportunities to express ideas using a variety of media and formats (e.g., songs,
+2. Providing children with opportunities to express ideas using a variety of media and formats (e.g., songs, drama, illustrations, technology).

 3. Demonstrates understanding of the special role of speaking and listening in early